-Health & Illness I
+NURS 192 Health & Illness I

-COURSE DATA: CREDITS: 8 • LECTURE: 5 • LAB/Clinical: 6 Credits/ 6 Hours • REPEAT: 1
+COURSE DATA: CREDITS: 8 • LECTURE: 5 • LAB/Clinical: 6 Credits/ 6 Hours • REPFAT 1

-$\ensuremath{\mathsf{PREREQUISITES}}$: Completion of NURS 191 with a "C" or better or consent on instructor.
+PREREQUISITES: Completion of NURS 191, NURS 103, and NURS 296 with a "C" or better, or consent of instructor.

 This course is designed to provide an introduction to medicalsurgical nursing while further developing an alignment of program outcomes pertaining to well, stable acute, and stable chronic populations.
 Upon completion of this course, students will be able to demonstrate the knowledge, skills and attitudes necessary to provide safe nursing care incorporating the concepts identified in this course with supervision.